-So, can Alexa be used to call 911? – The Alexa device can call 911 through the paid version of the Ask My Buddy Skill.
-It can also call 911 using a landline or Voip service with an Amazon Echo Connect device which is no longer being sold at Amazon buy you can look for a used one.
+So, can Alexa call 911 for help? – The Alexa device can call 911 through the paid version of the Ask My Buddy Skill.
+It can also call 911 using a landline or VOIP service with an Amazon Echo Connect device which is discontinued but you can search for a used one sold elsewhere.

 Although you need these add-ons to enable Amazon’s Alexa to call to 911 – it’s certainly an easy and inexpensive way (especially using the Ask My Buddy Skill) to be safe with an easy method to call out in case of an emergency.

-What Happens When You Say Alexa Call 911?
+What Happens If You Say Alexa Call 911?

 But what DOES Alexa do if you ask her to call 911 if you don’t have these add-ons?